 Increasing numbers of UK parents conceive through international surrogacy arrangements, particularly in the USA where in many states both fathers can be named on the birth certificate, and in Canada.
 India was previously a destination, but legal changes in India mean this is no longer possible; Thailand, one of the newer destinations which emerged to replace it, has now also been shut down, as have Mexico, Nepal and Cambodia.
 Take care if you are offered surrogacy services involving these countries as it may be illegal.

 UK law does not automatically recognise your status as the parents even if you are named on a foreign birth certificate or court order.
 You need to check what nationality status your child has at birth (particularly if you are in a multi-national relationship), and what you need to do to bring your child home.
 Your choices about who is the biological father and where you conceive might be significant, so careful planning is sensible.
 Find out more about international surrogacy law and about British nationality and UK immigration law.

 Legal parenthood and parental orders

-Your surrogate is your child's legal mother under English law, regardless of where in the world your child is born.
+Your surrogate is your child's legal mother under UK law, regardless of where in the world your child is born.
 Who is treated as your child's father is complicated, and depends on the circumstances including biology, your surrogate's relationship status and where conception takes place.
 The UK law solution is a parental order, which reassigns parenthood fully and permanently to you both, and extinguishes the legal status and responsibilities of your surrogate (and her husband or wife).
 It also leads to the re-issue of your child's birth certificate (or the issue of a first British birth certificate if your child is born abroad) naming you both as the parents.
 Same-sex parents have been able to apply for a parental order since 6 April 2010.
 Find out more about legal parenthood and parental orders.